kimotho-njoki/SMS-Management-API/README.md

 - `npm install` dependencies in package.json
 - Create a database and add the user, password and database name to `knex.js`
 - Run the database migrations with knex migrate:make setup
-- Run npm start to start the application.
+- Run npm start to start the application
+- You can use Postman to run the endpoints

 #### Application End points